grro/homeconnect_webthing/README.md

 # homeconnect_webthing
-A webthing adapter of HomeConnect devices
+A webthing adapter of HomeConnect smart home appliances.

 This project provides a [webthing API](https://iot.mozilla.org/wot/) to access [HomeConnect devices](https://api-docs.home-connect.com/).
 Currently, the device type ***dishwasher*** is supported only

-The homeconnect_webthing package exposes a http webthing endpoint for each detected and supported HomeConnect devices.
+The homeconnect_webthing package exposes a http webthing endpoint for each detected and supported smart home appliances.
 E.g.
 ```
 # webthing has been started on host 192.168.0.23
 curl http://192.168.0.23:8744/0/properties